eclipse-archived/ceylon-lang.org/documentation/tour/annotations.md

 Since annotations are methods, annotation names always begin with a lowercase letter.

 ## Annotation arguments

-When we specify an annotation with a non-empty parameter list at a program element, we need to specify arguments for the parameters of the annotation.
+When we specify an annotation with a non-empty parameter list on a program element, we need to specify arguments for the parameters of the annotation.
 Just like with a normal method invocation, we have the choice between a positional argument list or a named argument list.
 We could write: